fenderdigital/flask-philo/documentation/source/introduction.rst

         * base.txt
         * dev.txt

-Running the server for the new project_name
+Running the server for your new project
 ###########################################

 To run the listening server for your new Flask-Philo project, navigate to the project's ``src/`` directory and issue the ``runserver`` command :